saffroncoin/csfrd/docs/API.rst

 .. _btcpay-object:

-BTCPay Object
+SFRPay Object
 ^^^^^^^^^^^^^^^^^^^^^^^

-An object that matches a request to settle an Order Match for which BTC is owed:
+An object that matches a request to settle an Order Match for which SFR is owed:

 * **tx_index** (*integer*): The transaction index
 * **tx_hash** (*string*): The transaction hash